Acolyte: Catholic Church

 The General Instruction of the Roman Missal adds: "In the absence of an instituted acolyte, lay ministers may be deputed to serve at the altar and assist the priest and the deacon; they may carry the cross, the candles, the thurible, the bread, the wine, and the water, and they may also be deputed to distribute Holy Communion as extraordinary ministers."
 However, some functions, in particular that of cleansing the Eucharistic vessels, are reserved for an instituted acolyte and are not entrusted to those deputed to assist in that way.

 As in other churches, in the Latin Church the term "acolyte" is also used of altar servers on whom no ordination or institution has been conferred.
 Pope Benedict XVI spoke of Saint Tarcisius as "presumably an acolyte, that is, an altar server".

 Pope Francis changed canon law in January 2021 to allow female installed acolytes.
-Prior to his motu proprio Spiritus Domini only men could be installed acolytes.
+Before his motu proprio Spiritus Domini, only men could be installed acolytes.

-While the approved English translations of the liturgical books of the Catholic Church's Roman Rite use the term "instituted" (such as "instituted acolytes" and “instituted lectors”) some translations refer to them as “installed”.
-For example, the translation on the Vatican's website of the 2019 Motu Proprio Aperuit illis – Instituting the Sunday of the Word of God has “Bishops could celebrate the Rite of Installation of Lectors or a similar commissioning of readers …”.
+While the approved English translations of the liturgical books of the Catholic Church's Roman Rite use the term "instituted" (such as "instituted acolytes" and "instituted lectors") some translations refer to them as "installed".
+For example, the translation on the Vatican's website of the 2019 Motu Proprio Aperuit illis – Instituting the Sunday of the Word of God has "Bishops could celebrate the Rite of Installation of Lectors or a similar commissioning of readers …".

-Anglicanism
+Lutheran Churches

+In the Lutheran Churches, acolytes have various responsibilities, such as ringing the church bells and lighting the candles in the chancel.
+The various acolytes in the Lutheran Churches have different roles: